infiniteflight/infiniteflight-docs/atc-guide/tower/exit-runway-go-around.md

 Manual

 : If working with a Radar Controller, you **should**{.red} try to let them know that the aircraft is "go-around" traffic so that they can work them into the plan, the aircraft can then be handed over to the Radar Controller unless they are VFR traffic or a prior arrangement has been made between Controllers.
-[More](/guide/atc-manual/3.-tower/3.5-exit-runway-go-around#3.5.4)
+[More Info?](/guide/atc-manual/3.-tower/3.5-exit-runway-go-around#3.5.4)